 Prepare Traditional German Gluhwein

-Choosing the right type of wine to use is the first consideration for your Gluhwein.
-The best is to use medium sweet to sweet wines that don’t have a strong flavor profile.
-Wines with a strong tannic or acidic profile will overpower the other contributing flavors and will actually bring out a fairly unpleasant taste.
+Choosing the right type of wine to use is the first consideration for your German Gluhwein.
+The best is to use medium sweet to sweet wines that don’t have a strong flavour profile.
+Wines with a strong tannic or acidic profile will overpower the other contributing flavours and will actually bring out a fairly unpleasant taste.
 Don’t fall for suggestions to use an inexpensive (e.g. cheap) wine.
-A cheap wine is more likely to give you a headache.
-Use a moderately flavored red wine you would also drink at your dinner.
+Cheap wine is more likely to give you a headache.
+Use a moderately flavoured red wine you would also drink at your dinner.

 Prepare Cold Brew Summer Gluhwein

-Always remember that the Gluhwein contains quite some alcohol if you have prepared it correctly.
+Always remember that the mix contains quite some alcohol if you have prepared it correctly.
 Don’t drink and drive.

 Find a shop selling Gluhwein Spices in South Africa

 Get in contact with us – Call +27 79 549 58 55 – Send an EMAIL